-Robinhood's Legal Troubles: Violating Which Laws?
+Robinhood's Legal Troubles: Which Laws Were Broken?

 what law did robinhood break